LuTaonuwhu/GEM/README.md

-## GEM: a generalized error model for VTP
+## GEM: a generalized error model for vehicle trajectory prediction
 A generalized error model (GEM) for vehicle trajectory prediction (VTP).

 This is the source code of our VTP simulation system proposed in our paper: "How Accurate Should Prediction Be for Connected Autonomous Vehicles at Blind Intersections?"